ponta63/NLP/acnn/readme.txt

-If our submit paper is adopted at TACL2018, the code of our model will be published here.
+If our paper is adopted at TACL2018, we will publish the code of our models here.

 - acnn.py:
   this script of our proposed model; ACNN, ACNN-l3-shared